Eben60/YAArguParser.jl/README.md

 [![DOCS][docs-img]][docs-url] [![CI][CI-img]][CI-url] [![CODECOV][codecov-img]][codecov-url]

-A hackable, single-file, 320-line Julia package for command-line argument parsing. `SimpleArgParse` offers 95% of the functionality of  `ArgParse` using ~10% of the lines-of-code (LOC).
+Started hackable, single-file, 320-line Julia package for command-line argument parsing, `SimpleArgParse` offering 95% of the functionality of  `ArgParse` using ~10% of the lines-of-code (LOC).

 Does this need to be more complicated?